MagnusThome/RejsaCAN-ESP32/README.md

 - Green power LED that shows if the board is turned on or not.
 If using the auto shutdown the green LED (and the board) will be turned on and off depending on if the car voltage is over or under the auto start/shutdown threshold.

-- Blue LED to use for anything you fancy (BLUE_LED GPIO10)
+- Blue LED to use for anything you fancy (BLUE_LED GPIO10) (this one is red on some boards due to the blue led being out of stock lately)
 - Yellow LED to use for anything (YELLOW_LED GPIO11)

 ### Extra UART RX/TX